yungshenglu/StudyJams/Coursera/TensorFlow/3-EstimatorAPI/README.md

 # Estimator API

-In this module we will walk you through the Estimator API.
+In this module, we will walk you through the Estimator API.

 ## Introduction